blindnet-io/devrel-management/docs/use-cases/bigid.md

 <img height="300" src="./img/PCEexplained.gif">

-When a user makes a Privacy Request, the Privacy Computation Engine is able to resolve it against that state and deliver response recommendations or automatically issue responses.
+When a user makes a Privacy Request, the Privacy Computation Engine is able to resolve it against that state and deliver Privacy Request Response recommendations.

+Those responses too, become a part of the chain of immutable PRIV events - a solid ground for history review and proof of compliance.

 ### Step 3 - Offer Out-of-the-box Automation and Response Recommendations